tjmahr/LatencyPoster/report/report-mid.md

+# Do orienting stimuli create additional task demands in the looking-while-listening paradigm?

+_Tristan Mahr and Jan Edwards_

 ## Introduction and Rationale

 * The 2AFC looking-while-listening paradigm [LWL; @FernaldLWL] has become widely used to examine lexical processing in young children.